The Impact of Trump's Tariffs on Private Equity Firms, Portfolio Companies

 PE firms are actively monitoring policy developments and engaging with trade and legal professionals to stay ahead of potential changes.
 This proactive approach allows them to adjust strategies swiftly and effectively.

-How we can help with PE assessment of tariff impact
+How CLA can help with tariff impacts on deals

 This blog contains general information and does not constitute the rendering of legal, accounting, investment, tax, or other professional services.
 Consult with your advisors regarding the applicability of this content to your specific circumstances.